top of page

 Please help us to help you:

-• Cancel your appointment if it is no longer needed so that another patient can benefit for it.
+• Cancel your appointment if it is no longer needed so that another patient can benefit from it.

 • Please be ready to explain to the receptionist the nature of your problem when requesting an appointment (whether it is urgent or routine) – this is so that our team can book you in with the appropriate clinician which may also mean an earlier appointment (Nurse, Healthcare Assistant, Phlebotomist, Clinical Pharmacist, First Contact Physio, Social Prescriber, Care Navigator etc).